 Low risk, low to moderate risk, and moderate risk findings require more frequent monitoring.
-Participants with low, low to moderate and moderate risk findings return for a follow-up low-dose CT scan at the interval specified in the NLCSP Nodule Management Protocol (12, 6, or 3 months respectively).
+Participants with low, low to moderate and moderate risk findings return for an interval low-dose CT scan at the interval specified in the NLCSP Nodule Management Protocol (12, 6, or 3 months respectively).

 High risk and very high risk findings require further investigation.
-Participants with high risk and very high risk findings are referred to a respiratory physician (or other specialist) linked to a lung cancer multidisciplinary team (MDT) (see Figure 3 and Table 4).
+Participants with high risk and very high risk findings are referred to a respiratory physician (or other specialist) linked to a lung cancer multidisciplinary team

+(MDT) (see Figure 3 and Table 4).
 The requesting practitioner managing the participant will make the referral to a respiratory physician or relevant specialist.

 Actionable additional findings are potentially clinically significant or clinically insignificant findings unrelated to lung cancer (see Actionable additional findings).
 These should be investigated as per usual care arrangements and do not preclude a participant from continuing in the program.
 The practitioner managing the participant will make referrals to specialists for further investigations.
+Actionable additional findings should be recorded alongside a program participant's low-dose CT scan outcome category, and not in isolation.
+All participants require a program outcome in order to determine their management and next steps.